 - Teach students with more significant disabilities in a self-contained classroom

-- Teaching reading, math and the natural and social sciences
+- Teach reading, math and the natural and social sciences

 Students entering the program must be able and willing to devote themselves to a program requiring a minimum of 140 hours of field experience.
 Students should expect to spend 80 hours of evening field hours in the Education and Counseling Center, and 60 hours of daytime field experience in schools.
 These school-based clinical hours are completed in conjunction with methodology courses that require students to spend a half-day each week in a school.
 In addition, the student must spend a minimum of 16 weeks in full-time student teaching.